 Four Keys to Cascading Company KPIs to Individualsby Stacey Barr |

-If safety, customer loyalty, cost reduction and innovation are important goals for the company, does that mean they are important goals for EVERYONE in the company?
+If safety, customer loyalty, cost reduction and innovation are important goals for the company, does that mean the KPIs of these goals should be cascaded to EVERYONE in the company?
 Should personal scorecards be “mini-me” versions of the corporate scorecard?

-Key #1: Don’t cascade by duplicating the measure, cascade by building the cause-effect chain.
+Key #1: Don’t cascade by duplicating the KPI, cascade by building the cause-effect chain of goals.

 If a corporate goal is loyal customers, then ask “what makes customers loyal?” to determine the first level of cascading.
 You might end up with things like attracting more ideal customers, keeping promises to customers, and solving customers real problems.
-Cascade to the next level (say, teams), ask “what makes it possible to attract more ideal customers?”.
+Cascade to the next level (say, teams), by asking “what makes it possible to attract more ideal customers?”
 Keep this line of questioning until you reach individuals and their contribution to the cause-effect chain.

 Key #2: Only cascade to where it counts, to where there is highest leverage to achieve the corporate goal.

 Only a few parts of the organisation will truly have a worthwhile impact on a corporate goal.
 Operations generally has the biggest impact on safety and timely delivery, for example.
-Marketing generally has the biggest impact on which customers you attract.
+Marketing generally has the biggest impact on which customers the organisation attracts.
 Keep asking “where is the greatest leverage?”

 Key #3: Document the cascading cause-effect links, to build a map or story of the organisation’s strategy.

 It will make it easier to test the logic of cause-effect, and to communicate throughout the organisation what matters and why.
 Maps bring everything together, so you can see the whole, not just the parts.
 And you can start seeing something more than the cascading – you can see the collaboration!
 A PuMP Results Map is the perfect technique for documenting the cascading.